 It was in December 2013 during the Christmas holidays, when I first learned about the Foreign Service Officer Examination (FSOE).
 My Ate (older sister) sent me a message with the link for the exams and she said, “You might want to consider this.
 Deadline of applications is until February next year.”
-I looked at her message, smiled and thought “Why not?”
+I read her message, smiled and thought “Why not?”

 That year, I was at a crossroads.
 I was in a career that I loved—teaching, but certain developments at that time made me question it.
 I thought about my options.
 I considered going abroad for employment, hoping that a teaching job in an international school would be more financially rewarding.
 I also applied in two government institutions, thinking that a job in the civil service would offer a more stable employment than in the academia.